 3. You Make It Easier to Expand or Relocate

 Your top clients might have your direct line on speed dial, but what happens if you move location?

-Presumably, growing your business is a top priority and this means that, at some point, you are going to need to shift to a bigger office.
-Or open up new branches in other cities, or even countries.
+Presumably, growing your business is a top priority, meaning you will need to shift to a bigger office at some point.
+Or open up new branches in other cities or even countries.